zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/enter-maintenance-mode.md

 title: Enter Maintenance Mode
 weight: 7
 keywords: service, maintenance, drive removal, drive replacement, pool list, pool priority
-description: Explore commands needed for maintenance operations using Portworx.
-Try today!
+description: Steps needed to put Portworx into maintenance mode in a Kubernetes cluster
 ---

 This guide describes a recommended workflow for putting a Portworx node in maintenance mode in your Kubernetes cluster.